 - A personal statement

-An interview panel will include representatives from the Girls’ Friendly Society, the Office of the AVC (Pasifika), and a representative from Victoria University.
+An interview panel will include representatives from the Girls’ Friendly Society, the Office of the AVC (Pasifika), and a representative from Victoria University of Wellington.

 Confirmation will be received by January.

 The scholarship is comprised of up to $4,000 per year for three years.
 The $4,000 will be a contribution to course fees of $3,000 with an additional $1,000 for transport costs (subject to committee’s discretion) which is paid twice a year on evidence of receipts.

 - A completed online application must be submitted by 4:30pm on the closing date.
 Late or incomplete applications will not be accepted.
 Any required supporting documentation (including references) must also be received by 4:30pm on the closing date in order for the application to be considered.